 top of page

-Local Florida History 101
+Intriguing Florida History Stories

 Lets face it - the backbone of the history of the United States is "Local History."
 Following are various stories about local Florida history that prove grassroots efforts, local research and oral histories compiled by local citizens and local historians can make a difference that extends beyond local and state borders as many times these stories have national, and sometimes international, significance as well.